ayn/pullfolio-theme-howto/README.md

 The _templates_ folder contains templates for your site:

+  * _index.liquid_ - this is the index page of your pullfolio site (i.e., when you hit http://yoursite.com), if this file doesn't exist, we will render your main portfolio
   * _about.liquid_ - this is the information displayed in the About page (http://yoursite.com/about)
   * _contact.liquid_ - this should contain contact info, the *@contact_form* instance variable contains a default contact form for you to receive email inquiries
   * _portfolios.liquid_ - this is rendered at http://yoursite.com/portfolios, if you want to have a page that display all (or a selection of) your portfolios, if you create one, you should add a link to this in __header.liquid_